 - Rescue the company as a going concern;

-- obtain a better realisation for companies creditors for distribution when compared to a Liquidation;
+- Obtain a better realisation for companies creditors for distribution when compared to a company voluntary liquidation;

-- realise property belonging to a Company’s so to distribute monies to the creditors of the company who are preferential & secured creditors.
+- Realise property belonging to a company, so to distribute monies to the creditors of the company who are preferential & secured creditors.

 Company Administration process?

-A company entering Administration, therefore, indicates running of the business transfers legally to an appointed Administrator.
+A company entering Administration, therefore, indicates operating of the business transfers legally to an appointed Administrator.

-Legally in the UK, an Administrator has to be a licensed insolvency practitioner.
-The appointment instigated by, the courts, your companies creditors, or the directors of the company.
+Legally in the UK, an Administrator must be a licensed insolvency practitioner.
+The courts instigate the appointment, your company’s creditors, or the directors of the company.

 Floating charge holders then require five days notice before an Administration Order is approved.